RootCX

 • list_integrations -- browse available integrations and their actions.

 Each tool is gated by RBAC.
 If the agent lacks a permission, the Core blocks the call instantly.
-No hallucinated calls can bypass this.
+Permission keys follow the app:<appId>:<entity>.<action> format for data operations, or tool:<toolName> for tool access.

 Session Memory